sahilmadaan048/ccwc-tool/README.md

-# Custom wc Utility - Rust
+# Custom wc Utility tool- Rust

 A Rust-based implementation of the Unix `wc` (word count) command, which counts the number of lines, words, and characters in a file.